6/24/26: Bugle Tune

 Barry didn’t bring the album out to us.
 Instead he propped open his door, waved me in to his room, and handed it to me in there.

 It was easy to see why he didn’t put it out on the coffee table with Mom Rice’s Infant of Prague statue on a crochet doily.
-The cover art looked depressing somehow, like pictures from an old circus side show.
-The words on the sleeve didn’t make much sense.
-The titles didn’t either (but the songs did all have one).
+The cover art looked depressed or distressing somehow, like pictures from an old circus side show.
+The words on the sleeve didn’t make much sense, and if they were any easier to hear and understand the adults would have shut that record down pretty fast.
+The titles didn’t make sense either (but the songs did all have one).
 I puzzled over it for a bit, and handed it back.
 “Thank you.
-Can I hear just that trumpety part here, close up?”
+Can I hear that trumpety part close up?”

 I got on the floor next to the speaker box, and put my ear against the scratchy gold fabric.
 Wow.
-You could feel the brass-shaped vibrations right inside your head!
-I said “Gee, that was interesting all right.”
+Now those brass-shaped vibrations were playing right inside my head!
+I said “Gee, that’s really interesting all right.”
 Then I got out of Barry’s way and gave him back his room.
-Hearing up close like that was a real favor.
-It was a big deal too, for a teenage boy to speak to me.
+He was doing me a big favor letting me see his album, and even speaking to me at all.
 That honor made the June day feel important.

 Another June, another solstice time last year, I was strolling in the park.
-Then through the trees there was a long faint distant cry.
+Then through the trees there was a long faint distant rising cry.
 “AaaaaAAA!”
-What was that?
-Someone needs help!
-But where are they?
+I stopped short, on full alert.
+Somebody needs help!
+But where?
 In the trees, everything was quiet.
 But a minute or two later there it was again, loud and far away.
 “AaaaaAAA!”
-The noise came as a pattern; first stillness, then that howling cry.
-On full alert I followed the sound out of the park, to the residential neighborhood with pleasant gardens and stately homes.
+There as a pattern, over and over; first stillness, then that howling cry.
+I followed the sound out of the park, to the nearby neighborhood with pleasant gardens and stately homes.

-At last, way up the street, there was a man doubled over on the ground with incoherent yells and some ranting mumble in between.
-Couples with kids in strollers, dog owners with their pets, everyone enjoyed their solstice afternoon, giving hardly a look at the figure on the ground.
+Finally, way up the road, I figured out that the cries came from a man facing the other way.
+He was kneeling on the ground with incoherent yells and some ranting mumble in between.
+Couples with kids in strollers, dog owners with their pets, everyone enjoyed their solstice afternoon, giving him a brief look and then strolling right by.
 I couldn’t believe it.
-Why doesn’t anybody stop and help?
+Will no one stop and help?
 What is this country coming to?

 Wellsir.
 This is no elder who has fallen and he can’t get up.
-He looks strong as a rock pillar with muscled shoulders and a barrel chest.
-In a fine mood, with a pleased grin, he’s kneeling on a cushion and setting out flats of petunias — pink, white, red-striped, purple star-splotch; colors in rich soil, nurtured in strong deft hands.
-And with no sense of melody, at the top of his powerful siren lungs, he keeps belting out a jolly petunia planting song:
+This Boomer looks strong as a rock pillar with his muscled shoulders and barrel chest.
+He’s in a grand mood, with a pleased grin, kneeling on a cushion and setting out flats of petunias — pink, white, red-striped, purple star-splotch; colors in rich soil, nurtured in strong deft hands.
+And with no sense of melody, at the top of his powerful siren lungs, he keeps belting out his jolly petunia planting song:

 Kick me like you did before!
 I can’t even feel the pain no more.
 AaaaaAAA!

-It stops me in my tracks.
+Wait, what?
 Those words!
-I’ve read them, I’ve held them in my own hands.
+I’ve read them, I’ve held them in my hands.
 But where?
 When?
 My brain is spinning tumblers of a rusted padlock of memory.
-Then, it hits me: this gentleman Boomer, in his tuneless blathering way, is singing lyrics from 50-plus years ago and imitating a trumpet / bugle / horn accompaniment for the wee buglelets blooming at his feet.
+Then, the lock springs open.
+Eureka!
+This man in his tuneless blathering way is tossing off random lyrics from 50-plus years ago.
+He’s even imitating the horn section for the wee buglelets blooming at his feet.

 About maryangelis